 It is needless to say that gender discrimination in employment has already been prohibited, and companies have been voluntarily implementing measures for positive action.
 The new law, however, mandates the national and local governments and also large companies to identify and analyze their situations, formulate action plans with numerical targets, and publicly disclose information regarding the recruitment and promotion of women.
 The law thus provides an unprecedentedly progressive system for positive action.
-Each company assesses and analyses the actual situations such as the average years of service and percentage of managers separately for men and women, and implements appropriate measures which will help increase female managers and lead to the elimination of disparity of wages between men and women.
+Each company assesses and analyses the actual situations for men and women separately, such as the average years of service and percentage of managers, and implements appropriate measures to help increase the numbers of female managers and lead to the elimination of disparity of pay between men and women.

-To enforce this law in an effective manner, briefing sessions on the law have been held across the country together with the distribution of leaflets on the law.
-Furthermore, a website will be opened to show actual situations regarding the empowerment of women at companies and have them evaluated by various people in relevant fields.
+To enforce this Act in an effective manner, briefing sessions on the Act have been held across the country together with the distribution of leaflets on the law.
+Furthermore, a website will be opened to share information on actual situations regarding the empowerment of women in companies and have them evaluated by various people in relevant fields.

 It can be said that Japan has entered a new stage regarding positive action for gender equality.
-We will continue to make strenuous efforts and steadily work on the aforementioned measures to create a society in which all women who want to fully display their personalities and abilities at work can in fact do so.
+We will continue to make every effort to work steadily on the aforementioned measures to create a society in which all women who want to fully display their personalities and abilities at work can in fact do so.